 The power of model-based engineering is the ability to visualize, analyze and design all aspects of a system.
 Being able to view the database schemas alongside other models of a system provides great clarity and reduces the chance of error.
 Enterprise Architect can reverse engineer a DBMS schema and its objects into a model under a number of different standards, including UML, Information Engineering and IDEF 1X.
 A wide range of database objects are supported including Tables, Views, Procedures, Functions and Sequences.
-Enterprise Architect communicates with the DBMS via ODBC, can import a schema via this connection, and can synchronize the model with the live database if it is changed.
+Enterprise Architect achieves this by interrogating the DBMS's information schema and importing the definition into a UML objects.
+As modifications are made to the Live database the changes can be synchronized into the model.